 Chocolate peanut butter banana muffins are moist, crumbly, and full of flavor.
 They have just a hint of sweetness and make a great breakfast or snack on the go.
 Plus, they’re gluten-free.

-My chocolate peanut butter banana muffins are moist and flavorful, and have just the consistency you’d expect in a muffin.
-Crumbly and soft.
-Why do I mention this?
-They are gluten free – no need for flour in these muffins!
+They are also gluten free – no need for flour in these muffins!
 I’ve also replaced the refined sugar and use maple syrup instead.
 You’ll feel good about snacking on these muffins because you know exactly what ingredients are inside.

 Chocolate Peanut Butter Banana Muffins